fallingsprings/couch-add-ons/paypal_donate/README.md

 ####Using a CSS button -

 Provide the image parameter with a string in the form of "css:My Custom Text".
 This will create an html button with the value "My Custom Text".
-The `<cms:paypal_donate />` tag accepts an id and/or classes which will be attached to the button so that you can apply styles; id and class names can be used on image buttons as well.
+The paypal_donate tag accepts an id and/or classes which will be attached to the button so that you can apply styles; id and class names can be used on image buttons as well.

     <cms:paypal_donate image="css:Donate Now" id="donate-button" class="button" />